Participatory planning: Rational planning tradition

 There was very little room for public participation within these rationalistic planning models.
-While discussing the common threads in the vision and work of early urban planners, Influential urbanist Peter Hall says that, "Their vision seems to have been that of the planner as the omniscient ruler, who should create new settlement forms … without interference or question.
-The complexities of planning in a ...a participatory democracy where individuals and groups have their own, often contradictory, notions of what should happen—all of these are absent from the work of these pioneers."
+While discussing the common threads in the vision and work of early urban planners, urbanist Peter Hall writes that "Their vision seems to have been that of the planner as the omniscient ruler, who should create new settlement forms … without interference or question.
+The complexities of planning in a participatory democracy where individuals and groups have their own, often contradictory, notions of what should happen—all of these are absent from the work of these pioneers."

-Rationalist approaches to planning were often applied during the urban renewal programs of the mid 20th century.
-Under these programs, large areas in major cities, often occupied by poorer people and people of color, were demolished, and a new plan for the area was designed and carried out.
-These urban renewal programs have prompted widespread criticism accusing them of destroying viable communities with long histories, and displacing disproportionately black and poor people to other underserved parts of the city.
+A rationalist approach to planning was often applied during the urban renewal programs of the mid-20th century.
+Under these programs, large areas in major cities, often where poorer people and people of color lived, were demolished, and a new plan for the area was designed and carried out.
+These urban renewal programs have been criticized for destroying viable communities with long histories, and displacing disproportionately black and poor people to other underserved parts of the city.

 Emergence of participatory planning

 In the 1960s and 70s, there was a growing wave of critical responses to these traditional rationalist approaches.
 Scholars criticized traditional planning methods as undemocratic and unresponsive to community needs.
-In her highly influential 1961 book The Death and Life of Great American Cities, Jane Jacobs argued that centralized planning methods are disconnected from real knowledge of life in a city.
-In 1969, Sherry Arnstein wrote a landmark essay titled A Ladder of Citizen Participation, to create a typology of different forms of citizen involvement in municipal programs, and criticize less participatory approaches to urban planning.
-In the 1970s a series of prominent planning theorists suggested alternative models of urban planning which were more participatory in nature.
+In her influential 1961 book The Death and Life of Great American Cities, Jane Jacobs argued that centralized planning methods are disconnected from real knowledge of life in a city.
+In 1969, Sherry Arnstein wrote a landmark essay, A Ladder of Citizen Participation, describing different types of citizen involvement in municipal programs, and criticizing less participatory approaches to urban planning.
+In the 1970s a series of planning theorists suggested alternative models of urban planning which were more participatory in nature.
 Prominent among them were John Friedmann's model of transactive planning, Paul Davidoff and Linda Davidoff's model of advocacy planning, and Stephen Grabow and Allen Heskin's theory of radical planning.
-These models constituted a broad theoretical turn towards a more participatory planning paradigm which has been highly influential on modern urban planning.
+These models constituted a shift towards a more participatory planning paradigm which has influenced modern urban planning.

 At around the same time, participation became increasingly central to planning policy and practice.
 In 1961, landscape architect Karl Linn started the first community design center in Philadelphia.
-Community design centers are organizations which work to provide planning expertise to marginalized communities.
+Community design centers are organizations which provide planning expertise to marginalized communities.
 These grassroots participatory planning models became widespread, often organizing to fight major urban renewal projects.
-In the mid 1960s, the federal government responded to widespread criticisms of urban renewal by establishing the Model Cities Program and the Community Action Program.
-These two programs were part of Lyndon B. Johnson's Great Society, and included a much greated focus on community participation.
-The legislation establishing both programs included language requiring the "maximum feasible participation of the members of groups and areas to be served".
-These programs were highly influential, and marked an important turn towards a more participatory vision of urban planning.
+In the mid-1960s, the federal government responded to widespread criticisms of urban renewal by establishing the Model Cities Program and the Community Action Program.
+These two programs were part of Lyndon B. Johnson's Great Society, and included a focus on community participation.
+The legislation establishing both programs required the "maximum feasible participation of the members of groups and areas to be served".
+These programs were influential and marked an important turn towards a more participatory vision of urban planning.